-I have begun study of violin pedagogy at the Ithaca Suzuki Institute and completed the Suzuki Book 1 training in 2017.
-Book 1 focuses on teaching beginners with a particular emphasis on children as young as three!
+My most recent formal study has been violin pedagogy at the Ithaca Suzuki Institute.
+I completed the Suzuki Book 1 training, which focuses on teaching beginners with an emphasis on children.

-I am grateful for the opportunity to teach and encourage you to reach out if you are considering studying this amazing instrument!
+I am grateful for the opportunity to teach and welcome inquiries of any kind.